GrandpaBond/pxt-heading/README.md

 you compare the effects of setting different motor speeds.

 ## heading.degrees()
-Having performed the scan, and prepared the measuring set-up, this is the function that returns the current compass heading in degrees (0 to 360)
+Having performed the scan using heading.scan(), and calibrated the measuring set-up using heading.setNorth(), this is the function that returns the current compass heading in degrees (0 to 360)

 ## rpm2Speed(diameter, axle)
 A utility function to help with motor calibration.
 This function converts the spin-rate achieved with wheels turning in opposite directions, into the equivalent linear speed when both wheels are going forwards.
 Calculations are based on the wheel-diameter and axle-length.

-It should be noted that motor calibration using this technique can only ever be approximate.
+NOTE: It should be noted that motor calibration using this technique can only ever be approximate.
 For a given power setting, inertial and frictional effects may mean that the actual wheel-rotation speeds achieved will differ between moving forward and spinning on the spot.
 Also, for low power settings, some buggies may give an initial "kick" to get the motor going!